openmina/openmina/status.md

         - [x] Floodsub-like resending of blocks, txs and snarks
 - [ ] Trust system (to punish/ban peers): **not implemented (and no equivalent)**
 - Pools
-    - [ ] Transaction pool: **in progress**
+    - Transaction pool: **in progress**
-        - No pool is maintained, transactions received over the gossip network are not processed or re-broadcasted
+        - [x] Receiving, validating and integrating transactions
+          - [x] Payments
+          - [x] zkApp transactions (with proofs too)
+        - [x] Broadcasting transactions to peers.
+        - [x] Updating and revalidating the txn pool when new blocks are applied (by removing transactions already in the block)
+        - [x] Updating and revalidating the txn pool when there are chain reorgs (by restoring transactions from discarded chains)
+        - [ ] Error handling
+        - [ ] Testing
     - SNARK pool
         - [x] SNARK Verification
         - [x] Pool is implemented
-        - [x] SNARK work production is implemented (through OCaml).
-Node can complete and broadcast SNARK work.
+        - [x] SNARK work production and broadcasting.
+        - [ ] Testing
 - [x] Compatible ledger implementation
 - [x] Transition frontier
 - [x] Support for loading arbitrary genesis ledgers at startup